arnoa69/presupuesto/README.md

 # presupuesto
-This is job application test showing a landing page with a form to apply for a bid.
+This job application test displays a landing page with a form for applying a bid depending on the categories chosen.